Turn any topic into a live classroom quiz

 Conclusion (10 minutes):

-1. Review the key features of a city discussed during the lesson.
+1. Gather the students back together and review the key features of a city discussed during the lesson.

 2. Discuss the benefits of living in a city, such as access to schools, parks, and cultural activities.